New Update!

 • Top-of-funnel marketing aims to create awareness and generate interest in your brand or product.

-• Bottom-of-funnel marketing is focused on converting potential customers into paying customers.
+• Bottom-of-funnel marketing focuses on converting potential customers into paying customers.

 Audience

-• Top-of-funnel marketing is typically aimed at a broad group of people who may have little to no familiarity with your brand or product.
+• Top-of-funnel marketing is typically for a broad audience with little to no familiarity with your brand or product.
 At this stage, the focus is on attracting as many potential customers as possible and introducing them to your offering(s).

-• Bottom-of-funnel marketing is far more focused and consists of people who already expressed an interest in what you have to offer.
-At this stage, the focus is on helping people to understand why your product or service is the best choice to meet their needs.
+• Bottom-of-funnel marketing is more focused, consisting of people who already expressed an interest in your offering.
+At this stage, the aim is to help people understand why your product or service is the best choice for their needs.

 Content

-• Top-of-funnel marketing typically involves creating educational or informative content that introduces potential customers to your brand or product, for example, blog posts, social media content, infographics, and videos.
+• Top-of-funnel marketing typically involves creating educational or informative content that introduces potential customers to your brand or product.
+Examples include blog posts, social media content, infographics, and videos.

-• Bottom-of-funnel marketing involves creating content that is more focused on showcasing the value of your product or service and encouraging prospects to make a purchase.
+• Bottom-of-funnel marketing involves creating content that is more focused on showcasing the value of your product or service.
+It encourages prospects to make a purchase.
 BOF content may include product demos, case studies, testimonials, and personalized email campaigns.

 An Example of TOF vs BOF marketing